-The Kohler PW 6000 S2 UPS is supplied with a limited warranty that the UPS and its component parts are free from defects in materials and workmanship for a period of one year from the date of original commissioning, or fifteen months from the date of original delivery, whichever is the sooner.
-This warranty is the only warranty given and no other warranty, express or implied, is provided.
+The KOHLER PW6000 UPS is supplied with a limited warranty that the UPS and its component parts are free from defects in materials and workmanship for a period of one year from the date of original commissioning or fifteen months from the date of original delivery, whichever is the sooner.
+This warranty is the only warranty given and no other warranty, express

-This warranty is invalidated if the UPS is used without having first been commissioned by a fully trained and authorised person.
+This warranty is invalidated if the UPS is put into use without having first been commissioned by a fully trained and authorised engineer.
 This warranty does not apply to any losses or damages caused by misuse, abuse, negligence, neglect, unauthorised repair or modification, incorrect installation, inappropriate environment, accident, act of God or inappropriate application.